 Retirement benefits are payable to participants who retire after age 60 with a minimum of 10 years of service or to participants who have reached age 58 with at least 15 years of service.
 Certain union contracts allow participants with 25 years of service to retire.
 A participant becomes vested after five years of service.
 Early retirement benefits are available to participants who have attained age 50 with a minimum of 25 years of service with benefits reduced by 0.25% for the first 36 months prior to normal retirement date.
 Anytime beyond the first 36 months, benefits shall be reduced by 0.55% for each month of age less than 60.
-Upon retirement, annual benefits are paid equal to 2% per year of credited service with maximums of up to 33 years of credited service (35 years for UAW and 30 years for UE participants hired on or after July 1, 2012) and up to 70% of final salary.
+Upon retirement, annual benefits are paid equal to 2% per year of credited service (except for UAW employees whose annual benefits have been reduced in some cases to 1.75% per year, and for new hires after January 1, 2015, 1.5% per year) with maximums of up to 33 years of credited service (35 years for UAW and 30 years for UE participants hired on or after July 1, 2012) and up to 70% of final salary.
 For those participants with at least 25 years of service, the minimum annual benefit is \$1,000.
 Some union contracts allow participants to exchange sick or vacation leave for up to 4.00% additional pension credit (1.00% for each 25 days exchanged).